Frocso/CONDOR_Project/README.md

 ## Overview

-The main objective of this project is to process and analyze particle data from simulations, particularly focusing on particles with energy levels of 1.0E+03 GeV.
+The main objective of this project is to process and analyze particle data from simulations.
 The analysis includes reading data from specified files, filtering outliers, and generating visualizations that illustrate the spatial and temporal distributions of particles.

 ## Directory Structure